blessedmadukoma/DE-Zoomcamp/week_2/README.md

 cd week2
 ```

-Rename `dev.env` to simply `.env`— this will _ensure_ the file is not committed to Git by accident, since it _will_ contain credentials in the future.
+Rename `.env.example` to simply `.env`— this will _ensure_ the file is not committed to Git by accident, since it _will_ contain credentials in the future.

 Now, let's build the container